MrHsiehVCS/unit5-pp/README.md

 For **Part A** you are going to complete the class `Dice`.
 This class represents an *n*-sided dice.
 You will need to complete:

 1. The constructors.
 You will write four overloaded constructors.
-The constructors will set instance variables either to the default values or to value given by the parameter.
+The constructors will set instance variables either to the default values or to value given through the constructor's parameters.
    - **Default Values:**
       - `numSides: 6`, `startingSide: 1`, `color: "green"`
    - **Constructors**